-You can connect up to two fans to the RouterBOARD, but only one of them will work at a time.
-They will receive 5.5V DC power.
+You can connect up to four fans to the RouterBOARD, but only one pair of them will work at a time.
+They will receive either 3.3V or 5.5V DC power.
 The board supports fan speed feedback signaling.
 RouterOS can be configured to change the active fan, if the current active one is not rotating (note that if a fan does not have rotation sensor, it will be considered failed).